lvorySage/SOC-tools/README.md

 #SOC-tools
 # IP Scanner Script

 This Python script reads IP addresses from a file, checks them against IPsum lists which is another git hub repo that gets updated daily, and uses the AbuseIPDB API to determine their abuse confidence scores.
+As well as using Virustotal api for more accurate corelations.
 The results are saved in either a text or CSV file.

 ## Prerequisites